Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

 ![Alt text](image.png)

 - Ctrl + C: Kills a process in the terminal.
-Kill signal 2
+[Kill signal 2]
-- Ctrl + Z: Sleeps a process.
-Kill signal 19
+- Ctrl + Z: Suspends(sleeps) a process.
+[Kill signal 19] -> You can see that the process is still alive when you type 'jobs' command.
 - & (at the end of a process): Sends the proecess straight to background

 # Flags - command-line arguments